-A remarkable thing started to happen in the 6th century B.C. – a great awakening that would continue through the 5th century.
-As if on cue, other ancient cultures, aside from the Greeks, were starting to awaken to the fact that there was an overarching order to the world.1 The Greeks called it “Logos” and […]
+A remarkable thing happened in the 6th century B.C. – a great awakening began that continued all the way through the 5th century B.C.
+As if on cue, other ancient cultures, aside from the Greeks, were starting to awaken to the fact that there was an overarching order to the world.1 The Greeks called it […]

-Due to our present circumstances in regards to cancel culture, I am taking a small detour from writing on the Presocratic philosophers in order to write an article about about the nature of truth.
-I remember that, as children playing in the pool, we liked to see who could hold a beach ball under water […]
+Due to our present circumstances, I am taking a small detour from writing on the Presocratic philosophers in order to write an article about about the nature of truth.
+I remember that, as children playing in the pool, we liked to see who could hold a beach ball under water the longest.
+It was not […]

 The Greek Dark Ages commenced with the fall of Troy in the 12th century.1 It continued for several centuries until a ray of light finally dawned in the region of Ionia in western Asia Minor in the eighth and seven centuries BC.2 This flourishing of art and culture is known as the Ionian Enlightenment or the […]